Skip to content

 First Proof Check

-• packages/bijux-proteomics-runtime/src/bijux_proteomics_runtime/interfaces/cli.py
+• packages/bijux-proteomics-runtime/src/bijux_proteomics_runtime/api/cli.py

 • packages/bijux-proteomics-runtime/src/bijux_proteomics_runtime/api/

-• packages/bijux-proteomics-runtime/src/bijux_proteomics_runtime/runtime/, providers/, and validation/
+• packages/bijux-proteomics-runtime/src/bijux_proteomics_runtime/execution/, providers/, and state/

 • packages/bijux-proteomics-runtime/tests